webmasterkai/wayoffthegrid/docs/orientation/8-watermaker.md

 ## General guidelines

-We try to run the watermaker for 2-3 hours per day to produce 40-60 liters.
-We try to keep water storage tank level around 200 liters total after we have made water for the day.
-Filling a bladder saves 7 hours of making water, 3 kWh of electricity, and up to $6.00 if using the engine to power watermaker.
+During normal cruising we try to keep water storage tank level around 200 liters total after we have made water for the day.
+Typical usage is 30-60 liters per day.
+This requires running the watermaker for 2-3 hours per day to maintain current levels.

+Filling a water bladder with the dinghy saves 7 hours of making water, 3 kWh of electricity (9% state of charge), and up to $6.00 if using the engine to power the watermaker.

-- If tanks contain over 200 liters run for 1 hour.
+- If tanks contain over 200 liters run for around 1 hour.
+- If tanks are between 50-200 liters run for around 2 hours.
 - If tanks below 50 liters run for 3+ hours.

 ## Startup